vvzvlad/pyrogram-bridge/README.md

 docker restart pyrogram-bridge
 ```

+Session file will be saved in your data directory, in docker compose case — /var/lib/docker/volumes/pyrogram_bridge/_data/pyro_bridge.session.

+## ENV Settings

+TG_API_ID - telegram api id
+TG_API_HASH - telegram api hash
+API_PORT - port to run http server
 PYROGRAM_BRIDGE_URL - url to rss bridge, used for generate absolute url to media
 TOKEN - optional, if set, will be used to check if user has access to rss feed.
 If token is set, rss url will be https://pgbridge.example.com/rss/DragorWW_space/1234567890
 Use this if you rss bridge access all world, otherwise your bridge can be used by many people and telegram will inevitably be sanctioned for botting.
+TIME_BASED_MERGE - optional, if set to true, will merge posts by time.
+Merge time is 5 seconds, use &merge_seconds=XX in rss url for tuning.

 ## Get channel rss feed (use it in your rss reader)